ray-project/ray/doc/source/rllib/rllib-offline.rst

         },
     )

-How to tune Post-processing (PreLearner)
+How to Tune Post-Processing (PreLearner)
 ****************************************
-When enabling high throughput in Read Operations, it is essential to ensure sufficient processing capacity in the Post-Processing (Pre-Learner) stage.
-Insufficient capacity in this stage can cause backpressure, leading to increased memory usage and, in severe cases, object spilling to disk or even Out-Of-Memory (OOM, see :ref:`Out-Of-Memory Prevention <ray-oom-prevention>`) errors.
+When enabling high throughput in Read Operations, it's essential to ensure sufficient processing capacity in the Post-Processing (Pre-Learner) stage.
+Insufficient capacity in this stage can cause backpressure, leading to increased memory usage and, in severe cases, object spilling to disk or even Out-Of-Memory (see :ref:`Out-Of-Memory Prevention <ray-oom-prevention>`) errors.

 Tuning the **Post-Processing (Pre-Learner)** layer is generally more straightforward than optimizing the **Read Operations** layer.
 Tuning the Post-Processing (Pre-Learner) layer is generally more straightforward than optimizing the Read Operations layer.
 The following parameters can be adjusted to optimize its performance: